-3.23.
+3.25.
 Submodules (submods)

 Some devices are complex, having many subsystems.
 A mobile phone is a good example.
 It may have several connectivity subsystems for communications (e.g., Wi-Fi and cellular).
 It may have subsystems for low-power audio and video playback.
-It may have one or more security-oriented subsystems like a TEE or a Secure Element.
+It may have multiple security-oriented subsystems like a TEE and a Secure Element.